AdobeDocs/commerce-php/src/pages/coding-standards/docblock.md

 ### @method tag

-The `@method` allows a class to know which ‘magic’ methods are callable.
+The `@method` allows a class to know which 'magic' methods are callable.

 Syntax: